 Because members of Congress could take hemp off the Controlled Substances Act in this year’s pending Farm Bill and change its federal definition.
 If they do that and heighten the allowed THC level higher than Colorado’s, it could put other states at a better advantage if Colorado’s definition remains the same because they could grow more without worrying about trying to keep the THC level as low.
 The concern is farmers in other states might not have to lose as much of their crop as Colorado would if farmers here are stuck with a lower THC level.

 Hence, the ballot measure asking voters to kick the current definition out of the state Constitution and give it to state lawmakers who could more quickly adjust it to react to federal changes.
-In Colorado, the only way to change the state Constitution is by asking voters to do so at the ballot box every four years.
+In Colorado, the only way to change the state Constitution is by asking voters to do so at the ballot box every couple years.

 The effort to get this measure on the ballot wasn’t actually being led by the hemp industry, but instead by Vicki Marble, a Republican senator from Fort Collins, who spearheaded an effort after hearing concerns from people in the hemp industry.
 She and other legislative supporters persuaded two-thirds of the 100-member state legislature to go along, which is what it takes for them to refer a measure directly onto the ballot.
 (Other lawmaker-referred measures this year include lowering the age to become a lawmaker and changing the way the state draws political lines.)